 AXELOS – P3O

-P3O® stands for Portfolio, Program and Projects Offices.
-P3O® is a set of guidance originally published by the Office of Government Commerce, a department in the UK Government, to help organisations build PMOs to support Projects, Programs and Portfolios respectively.
-The P3O® standard is now owned by AXELOS – a company owned jointly by the UK Government and Capita PLC.
+P3O® stands for Portfolio, Program, and Projects Offices.
+P3O® is a set of guidance published initially by the Office of Government Commerce, a department in the UK Government, to help organizations build PMOs to support Projects, Programs, and Portfolios, respectively.
+AXELOS now owns the P3O® standard.
 AXELOS also runs a P3O® certification scheme at two levels: Foundation and Practitioner.
 You can find out more about the certification program on their site: https://www.axelos.com/certifications/p3o-certifications

 BCS – PPSO

-BCS are the British Computer Society.
-They are a chartered body who have been around for over 60 years.
+BCS is the British Computer Society.
+They are a chartered body that have been around for over 60 years.
 They offer two certifications: PPSO Essentials and PPSO Advanced Practitioner (PPSO stands for Program and Project Support Office Essentials, in case you were wondering!).
-The Essentials certification is aimed at entry-level candidates, whereas the Advanced certification is aimed at experienced PMO Managers and focuses more on setting up and managing PMOs at all levels.
+The Essentials certification is aimed at entry-level candidates.
+In contrast, the Advanced accreditation is aimed at experienced PMO Managers and focuses more on setting up and managing PMOs at all levels.
 You can find out more about their certification program on their site: https://certifications.bcs.org/category/17909

 Choosing the right PMO training course for you

-With a variety of training options to chose from, it is important to assess the quality of the course, and the value the certification will bring you before you commit.
+With a variety of training options to chose from, it is important to assess the quality of the course and the value the certification will bring you before you commit.
 Sites such as Course Conductor are worth looking at, as they gather independent reviews of training courses and trainers to help you make effective decisions.
-But it is also important to consider exactly what it is you want to get out of the course.
+But it is also essential to consider exactly what it is you want to get out of the course.
 You should carefully weigh up whether you are focused on gaining an industry-recognized certification, or whether a practical course would be of greater interest.
-Are you looking for a course that covers many PMO disciplines, or do you want to focus on a specialist area such as resource management, project planning or process improvement?
-Do you learn better in a classroom context, or would you prefer self-study, webinars or online training?
-All of these are valid options and it is important to take the time to weigh up the options rather than diving in headfirst.
+Are you looking for a course that covers many PMO disciplines, or do you want to focus on a specialist area such as resource management, project planning, or process improvement?
+Do you learn better in a classroom context, or would you prefer self-study, webinars, or online training?
+All of these are valid options, and it is vital to take the time to weigh up the options rather than diving in headfirst.

 Supply and Demand

-The increase in PMO certifications and courses aligns with the increase in the number of organizations who now have permanent PMOs inside their organization.
-Supply is expanding to meet the demands of PMO professionals who require focused learning, and certifications that recognize their skills outside of conventional Project Management certifications.
+The increase in PMO certifications and courses aligns with the rise in the number of organizations that now have permanent PMOs inside their organization.
+Supply is expanding to meet the demands of PMO professionals who require focused learning and certifications that recognize their skills outside of standard Project Management certifications.
 Recently in the UK, an organization called PMO Learning has been formed, which focuses exclusively on PMO Training (https://www.pmolearning.co.uk/).
-They are all experienced in the PMO space and are offering all the key certifications listed above.
+They are all experienced in the PMO space and are offering all the certifications listed above.
 They are also offering some specialist courses which (at time of writing) include a Lean-Agile PMO course.
 We wish them well for the future and look forward to seeing the number of high-quality PMO training offerings grow as the PMO finally comes of age.

 Want to know more about PMO training?